 The “behavioral” paradigm has been pervading the different facets of research in the fields of economics and business studies for many years.
-What all research projects have in common is the analysis of perception mistakes in economic decisions that lead to a deviation from individual rational behaviour.
-For this purpose, researchers revert to research results of psychology that offers valuable findings for the measurement and origin of perceptions mistakes.
+What all research projects have in common is the analysis of biased economic decisions that lead to a deviation from rational behaviour.
+For this purpose, researchers revert to results from psychology that offer valuable findings for the measurement and origin of perceptions mistakes.
 However, besides sentimental perceptions and individual emotions, broader societal trends have an impact on decision-making as well.
-Moral concepts, culture, language, religion, and ideologies evolve in larger groups from persons and influence their decisions.
-Even (social) networks can initiate and carry on sentiments within groups and thus be relevant decision-making factors.
+Moral concepts, culture, language, religion, and ideologies evolve in larger groups of people and influence their decisions.
+Even (social) networks can initiate and carry on sentiments within groups and can thus be relevant decision-making factors.

 The GGS section “Behavioral and Social Finance & Accounting” pools its research activities in regular brown bag lecture series and offers an own working paper series as outlet for research papers.

-The research section "Behavioral and Social Finance & Accounting“ introduces a new digital Working Paper Series to present the results of ongoing research by members of the section as well as by associated researchers.
+The research section "Behavioral and Social Finance & Accounting" launches a new digital working paper series that presents the current research of the participating professorships and associated researchers.

 Call for Papers: [Link]